 In reality, death is quite UN-natural.
 Humans were created not to die.
 They had the tree of life in their midst and were meant to live forever.
 But when sin entered, death showed it’s incredibly ugly head.

 Death is our enemy.
 Quite literally, our mortal enemy.
 It can’t really be softened or made less in any way than the unspeakable curse that it is, no matter how much we hate it.

 Yes, death is a curse, but the resurrection … now that’s cool.
 The resurrection proves that death is not as final as it seems.
+We’re promised a life after this one is complete.
 Victory is coming.